Women's Timber Corps, Culford Training Camp, Bury St. Edmunds

 LASTING LEGACY OF THE LUMBERJILLS

-‘Many of the lumberjills I met were upset that they remained a footnote in history, so I wanted to make sure they were remembered.
-Now their incredible feats of physical and mental endurance inspire women today.
-Given the freedom and opportunity to work together out in the forest, the lumberjills became very strong and were a huge success.’
+‘Many of the Lumberjills I met were upset that they had not been recognised for their contribution to the war, so I wanted to make sure they were remembered.
+Now their incredible feats of physical and mental endurance and stories inspire women today.
+Given the freedom and opportunity to work together out in the forest, the Lumberjills became very strong and were a huge success.’

 Joanna Foat